Jaggernaut555/midi-mixer-brightness/PAGE.md

 Control the brightness of your monitors with Midi Mixer groups.

-Monitors MUST support ddc/ci to be controlled by this plugin.
+Monitors not supported by ddc/ci may be able to be controlled by the assignments with `WMI` in the name.

 Features:
 - An assignment for each monitor